dazzaji/pubs/README.md

 Chapter 6 "The New Deal on Data" in the book "Trusted Data"
 Link: https://www.amazon.com/dp/0262043211

 “Privacy, Big Data, and the Public Good: Frameworks for Engagement"  chapter “The New Deal on Data: A Framework for Institutional Controls” Link: Link: https://www.amazon.com/Privacy-Big-Data-Public-Good/dp/1107637686

+ANONYMITY AND ENCRYPTION IN INTERNET COMMERCE, By Daniel J. Greenwood, published as section of the American Bar Association book "Internet Law for the Business Lawyer", 2001.

+\
 ## Journal Articles

-ANONYMITY AND ENCRYPTION IN INTERNET COMMERCE, By Daniel J. Greenwood, published as section of the American Bar Association book "Internet Law for the Business Lawyer", 2001.
+Electronic Signature and Records...

+Open But Bounded PKI

 Apps Gone Rogue: Maintaining Personal Privacy in an Epidemic (2020) - Link to article